 - Anti-inflammatory effects

 UVA radiation consists of long wavelengths and has a similar effect on the skin to UVB however, it also creates oxidative stress/damage.
-It negatively affects skins elasticity and collagen, resulting in wrinkles and faster ageing.
+It negatively affects skin elasticity and collagen, resulting in wrinkles and faster aging.
 When sunburns develop it increases inflammation (Hoel, D.G., et al., 2016) (Stern, R.S., 2017).

 Sun Exposure and Melanoma

 As with an increase in vitamin D deficiency globally, there is also an increase in melanoma cases.
 Although sun exposure produces vitamin D which is essential for good health as well as protecting skin from damage, the wrong kind of sun exposure can be detrimental.